Cyber Vision New UI

 Mark vulnerabilities as acknowledged, or undo acknowledgement as needed, to manage security alerts effectively.

-Use this procedure when you need to acknowledge vulnerabilities affecting assets or revert previously acknowledged vulnerabilities within the Cyber Vision Center.
-You can acknowledge vulnerabilities and revert acknowledgments from both the Assets and Vulnerabilities dashboards.
+Use this task when you need to acknowledge vulnerabilities affecting assets, or revert previous acknowledgements in the Cyber Vision Center.

 Procedure